Heel Pain (Plantar Fasciitis) Doctor in Southfield, MI providing Expert care to help you live pain free.

-Surgery is a last resort and should be discussed with a podiatrist near Wyandotte and Oak Park.
+Surgery is a last resort and should be discussed with a podiatrist near Wyandotte and Southfield.

 WHEN TO SEE A PODIATRIST?

-See a podiatrist near Wyandotte and Oak Park if you experience the following symptoms:
+See a podiatrist near Wyandotte and Southfield if you experience the following symptoms:

 - Severe pain and swelling at the heel.